Safo001/WorkShops_S2_24/workshop4/readme.md

 https://github.com/UBRoboticsWorkshop/WorkShops_S2_24/assets/20403882/15de63a5-3043-421d-8a90-f4572b7fb201

 # Testing
 To test the power systems, we'll first use the bench supply.
 The main benefit of this is that a short circuit will cause a current cap rather than an explosion.
-Set the current to 500mA, to mitigate how much current can flow in this case.
+Set the current to 500mA, to mitigate how much current can flow in this case, and the voltage to 11.1v.

 ### Do not run the motors with the propellers connected!